wynnee0110/imgmeta.js/README.md

 # imgmeta-js

-A fast, lightweight, Node.js library for reading image dimensions and formats, as well as parsing and editing JPEG EXIF metadata.
+A fast, lightweight, Node.js library for reading image dimensions and formats, as well as parsing and editing EXIF metadata.

 Built entirely in **TypeScript**.